ctsf/CLM-RemoteDetailing-Public/README.md

 1. If needed, in the apex code into archive, replace the API name of the Activity object;
 2. Use Workbench to deploy a zip file with the functionality you need.

+(
-(activityApplications.zip - logic for linking Apps to Activity)
+activityApplications.zip - logic for linking Apps to Activity RemoteDetailing.zip - logic for requesting RD Session )

 P.S.
 If you make changes in the archive using MacOS, you may get an error from Workbench for the presence of the __ MACOSX system file.
 Instructions for deleting this file https://wphosting.tv/how-to-remove-__macosx-from-zip-archives/